freeCodeCamp/learn-relational-databases-by-building-a-mario-database/TUTORIAL.md

 ### 20.1

 Your virtual machine comes with PostgreSQL installed.
 You will use the Psql terminal application to interact with it.
-Log in by typing `psql --username=freecodecamp dbname=postgres` into the terminal and pressing enter.
+Log in by typing `psql --username=freecodecamp --dbname=postgres` into the terminal and pressing enter.

 #### HINTS

 - Capitalization matters
-- Type `psql --username=freecodecamp dbname=postgres` into the terminal and press enter
+- Type `psql --username=freecodecamp --dbname=postgres` into the terminal and press enter
 - If the terminal isn't open, find the "hamburger" menu at the top left of the window, navigate to the "Terminal" tab, and click "New Terminal"

 ## 30. View Databases